-A professional buyer - with potentially no background in optimization - can set up a scenario in ASAP by adding constraints and preferences through an easy-to-use webbased interface.
+A professional buyer - with potentially no background in optimization - can set up a scenario in ASAP by adding constraints and preferences through an easy-to-use web-based interface.
+(A simple example is shown in Figure 4.)
 To set up each such expression, the buyer first chooses the template expression (e.g., "I don't want more than a certain number of winners," or "I want to favor incumbent suppliers by some amount") from a set of expressions that have been deemed potentially important for the event in question.
 He then selects the scope to which that expression should apply: everywhere, or to a limited set of items, bid rounds, product groups, products, sites, and business groups.
 Finally, he selects the exact parameter(s) of the constraint, e.g., exactly how many winners are allowed.
 Constraints and preferences can also be uploaded from business rule databases.
 Once the buyer has defined the scenario consisting of side constraints and preferences, he calls the optimizer in ASAP to find the best allocation of business to suppliers under that scenario.